-I have been joining this climb as a survivor for the past several years.
-I've been so thankful to the few members of my friends and family that have joined me in the past.
+I have been joining this climb as a survivor for the past few years.
+I've been so thankful to the few members of my friends and family that have joined me in the past and at this next walk.
 Over the years of becoming the mother I am today, I have grown with PSI, become a member of the international organization, helped start the local PSI Chapter, became the chapter's web developer, became a volunteer with the Arizona Warmline and the technical contact for the warmline volunteers.
 Last year was particularly kind to my growth in this effort as I was given the opportunity to participate in a partnership with 2020 Mom and Women's Health Innovations which provided a scholarship to become a certified peer support specialist and help provide research in creating a peer support programs specifically for PMAD's.
-I was also elected onto the AZ Chapter of Postpartum Support International board.
-This year I was given the opportunity to attend a 2-day training to become certified in Perinatal Mood and Anxiety Disorders and surprisingly asked to lead the Phoenix 2019 Climb.
+Earlier this year I was given the opportunity to attend a 2-day training to become certified in Perinatal Mood and Anxiety Disorders and surprisingly asked to lead the Phoenix 2019 Climb.
 I know I have huge shoes to fill providing the last couple of years and the successes of their events.

 This year, I would like to be part of raising awareness of the mission of Postpartum Support International and raising funds for our PSI Arizona Chapter.
 This fundraiser is incredibly important to the successes of the AZ Warmline and the continued educational effort of our volunteer board.
 RIght now our funds through membership and the gracious donations that are personally given are used for basic phone services for the warmline and printing brochures for local health centers and educational fairs to hand out to families experiencing PMAD's.
-My hope as a board member is to help expand those services and be able to pay for volunteers and members to continue their education and certifications through sponsorship through the chapter.
+The PSI AZ Board's hope is to help expand those services and be able to pay for volunteers and members to continue their education and certifications through sponsorship through the chapter.

 I love you all.